cetic/fadi/USERGUIDE.md

 Those components are configured in the following [sample config file](helm/values.yaml), once the platform is ready, you can start working with it.
 The following instructions assume that you deployed FADI on your workstation inside minikube.

-## 2. Prepare the database to store measurments
+## 2. Prepare the database to store measurements

 <a href="https://www.pgadmin.org" alt="pgAdmin"><img src="doc/images/logos/pgadmin.png" width="200px" /></a>